espero-soft/template_whatsapp_react/README.md

 ## Acknowledgments

-- This project was inspired by the user interface of WhatsApp Web.
+- This project was inspired by the user interface of MudeyApp Web.
 - Special thanks to the React and React Router communities for their amazing work.